HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/insertion.md

 - insertions at DNA or RNA level
   - which introduce an **immediate** translation termination (stop) codon at the protein level are described as a nonsense variant.
   - **encoding a translation stop codon** in the inserted sequence are at the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
-  - encoding an open reading frame which **after** the inserted sequence shift to another reading frame are described as a [frame shift](frameshift.md)
+  - encoding an open reading frame which **after** the inserted sequence shift to another reading frame are described as a [frameshift](frameshift.md)

 ## Examples